 Daily Water Use = (CA) x *C F x EA litres per day

-CA – Crown area of the tree (Calculated assuming crown is a circle)
+CA – Crown area of the tree (Calculated assuming the crown is a circle)

 *CF – Crop Factor (includes species, LAI issues, grass)